Frequently Asked Questions

 Definitely not!
 Together, we can protect polar bears and people by holding civic leaders accountable for reducing our reliance on fossil fuels for energy and strengthening renewable energy approaches.

 To build support for transitioning away from fossil fuels, each and every one of us needs to be confident about talking to our friends and family about the urgent need for climate action.
+Find out how you can take action for polar bears.

 The Polar Bear Tracker follows the movements of satellite-collared polar bears in Hudson Bay, Canada.
 The tracking is part of a long-term research project conducted by our partners at the University of Alberta and Environment and Climate Change Canada.